This post is about what to do if your dog refuses to walk.

 Slowly increase your expectations so he has to walk a few seconds longer to get a goodie.
 Combine that with a really upbeat, excited voice.
 “Wow!
 What a good boy!
 So fast!
 Look at you!”

 If your dog loves to use his nose, using high valued food is even better!
 You can drop little pieces on the ground to get him using his nose instead of focused on stopping or turning around.
-Sometimes just getting their little brain to focus on a new task is all you need to break a habit.

 *Don’t miss out on That Mutt’s new posts.
 Get my weekly training tips to your inbox: Click Here.